brighamandersen/snake/README.md

 # snake

-Retro snake game remade using JavaScript
+A blast from the past, this retro snake game will give you some serious nostalgia.
+Made using Vanilla JavaScript, HTML, and CSS.

 Link to website: [snake.brighambandersen.com](https://snake.brighambandersen.com)